leanprover/theorem_proving_in_lean4/inductive_types.md

 The first instance of the tactic adds ``h' : succ m = succ n`` to the context, and the second adds ``h'' : m = n``.

-The ``injection`` tactic also detect contradictions that arise when different constructors are set equal to one another, and use them to close the goal.
+The ``injection`` tactic also detects contradictions that arise when different constructors are set equal to one another, and uses them to close the goal.

 ```lean
 open Nat